157th Field Artillery Regiment

 The 157th Field Artillery Regiment (First Colorado) is a United States Army Regimental System field artillery parent regiment of the United States Army National Guard, represented in the Colorado Army National Guard by the 3rd Battalion, 157th Field Artillery Regiment, part of the 169th Field Artillery Brigade at Colorado Springs.

-The regiment was first constituted in 1917 during World War I from the 1st Colorado Infantry Regiment.
-The regiment was an infantry regiment as part of the 40th Infantry Division.
+The unit was first constituted in 1879 as the 1st Infantry Battalion.
+In 1917 during World War I the unit was mustered into federal service as the 157th Infantry Regiment, as part of the 40th Division.

-It was again an infantry regiment of the 45th Infantry Division during and after World War II.
-In 1950 it was relieved from assignment from the 45th Division and after the Korean War assigned to the artillery.
+After World War I, the unit was moved under the 45th Division where it stayed until after World War II.
+In 1950 it was relieved from assignment from the 45th Division and after the Korean War, reorganized as an artillery regiment.
 During the 1960s, 1970s and 1980s, the 1st and 2nd Battalions of the regiment operated the M110 howitzer.
 The retirement of the M110 system left many National Guard units without a mission.
-In 2002, the battalions transitioned to the M270 Multiple Launch Rocket System, and later in 2009 to the M142 High Mobility Artillery Rocket System (HIMARS) system.
+In 2002, the battalions transitioned to the M270 Multiple Launch Rocket System, and later in 2009 to the M142 High Mobility Artillery Rocket System (HIMARS).

-1st and 2nd Battalions (MLRS), 157th Field Artillery Regiment were disbanded in 2006 during the U.S. Army's restructuring from divisional organizations to the modular Brigade Combat Team model.
-Members from the two battalions were reorganized to form the 3rd Battalion (HIMARS), 157th Field Artillery (3-157 FA), part of the 169th Field Artillery Brigade of the Colorado Army National Guard.
+The 1st and 2nd Battalions (MLRS), 157th Field Artillery Regiment were disbanded in 2006 during the U.S. Army's restructuring from divisional organizations to the modular Brigade Combat Team model.
+Members of the two battalions were reorganized to form the 3rd Battalion (HIMARS), 157th Field Artillery (3-157 FA), part of the 169th Field Artillery Brigade of the Colorado Army National Guard.

-Meanwhile, the 1st Battalion, 157th Infantry Regiment was reconstituted, also in the Colorado Army National Guard.
-The 157th Infantry was constituted on 1 October 2007, and activated on 1 September 2008; it is technically a completely new regiment with no lineal connection to the previous 157th Infantry/157th Field Artillery; it inherits campaign participation credit and a decoration from other Colorado field artillery units.
-As of 30 October 2016 1st Battalion, 157th Infantry Regiment was reassigned to the 86th Infantry Brigade Combat Team (Mountain), Vermont National Guard, itself aligned with the 10th Mountain Division.
-It was also redesignated as a Mountain Battalion, becoming one of only three Mountain Infantry battalions in the Army National Guard.

 Lineage of 157th Field Artillery Regiment

 19th century

 The regiment was originally constituted on 8 February 1879 in the Colorado National Guard as the 1st Infantry Battalion.
 It was organized on 29 December 1881, with headquarters in Denver.
 It was expanded and redesignated on 22 March 1883 as the 1st Regiment, Infantry, and was reduced and redesignated on 2 April 1889 as the 1st Infantry Battalion.
 On 15 April 1893, it was expanded and redesignated as the 1st Infantry Regiment, Colorado National Guard.
-The regiment was consolidated with the 2nd Infantry Regiment (organized 27 May 1887) and mustered into Federal service 1–8 May 1898 at Denver as the 1st Colorado Volunteer Infantry, and was mustered out of Federal service on 8 September 1899 at San Francisco, CA reverting to state status as the 1st Infantry Regiment.
+The regiment was consolidated with the 2nd Infantry Regiment (organized 27 May 1887) and mustered into federal service from 1–8 May 1898 at Denver as the 1st Colorado Volunteer Infantry, and was mustered out of federal service on 8 September 1899 at San Francisco, California, reverting to state status as the 1st Infantry Regiment.

 20th century

+The 1st Colorado was expanded in 1900 as the 1st and 2nd Infantry.
+The 1st and 2nd Infantry were consolidated on 5 June 1916 and designated as the 1st Infantry.